webiny/website/src/blogPosts/upload-files-to-aws-s3-using-pre-signed-post-data-and-a-lambda-function-7a9fb06d56c1.md

 ---
 slug: "blog/upload-files-to-aws-s3-using-pre-signed-post-data-and-a-lambda-function-7a9fb06d56c1"
 title: "Upload files to AWS S3 using pre-signed POST data and a Lambda function"
-description: "pending"
-tags: pending
+description: "Start your serverless journey by learning how to upload files directly to S3 using pre-signed POST data and a simple Lambda function."
+tags: ["AWS", "S3", "Serverless", "File upload", "Lambda"]
 featureImage: "./assets/upload-files-to-aws-s3-using-pre-signed-post-data-and-a-lambda-function-7a9fb06d56c1/max-11520-077fY-3AU-ePf8vz-.jpeg"
-author: pending
+author: adrian
+date: 2019-04-11
 ---